-- 1. How are my child's interests and activities recognized and encouraged? - Do I talk to my child about his/her specific interests? - Do I provide opportunities for my child to develop interests? - Do I participate with my child in his/her interests? - 2.
-How do I support my child in building or constructing his/her own unique identity? - Does my child recognize his/her own uniqueness as an individual for example, how is he/she like and different from others? - 3.
-How is diversity recognized and celebrated within the family and community? - 4.
+Something to think about...
+How are my child's interests and activities recognized and encouraged?
+Do I talk to my child about his/her specific interests?
+Do I provide opportunities for my child to develop interests?
+Do I participate with my child in his/her interests?
+How do I support my child in building or constructing his/her own unique identity?
+Does my child recognize his/her own uniqueness as an individual - for example, how is he/she like and different from others?
+How is diversity recognized and celebrated within the family and community?
 How does my family support and encourage my child's continued participation in activities?

 - ?
 Your child is learning how to ride a bike and is having great difficulty.
-How do you support your child's learning? - ?
-Your child has an interest in dinosaurs and has difficulty changing focus.
-How do you support this interest while encouraging the development of new interests? - ?
-Your child is a member of a community group such as, beavers, brownies, cadets, etc. What new interests, skills, and knowledge is he/she developing?
+How do you support your child's learning? - Your child has an interest in dinosaurs and has difficulty changing focus.
+How do you support this interest while encouraging the development of new interests?
+Your child is a member of a community group such as, begyers, brownies, cadets, etc. - Your child is a member of a community group such as, beavers, brownies, cadets, etc. What new interests, skills, and knowledge is he/she developing?